 - 32 oz. powdered sugar

 - Grease 3 round cake pans (preferably 9", but 8" will work) with shortening, then coat with flour and set aside.
-In a medium bowl mix flour, baking powder, baking soda and salt; set aside.
+Non stick spray used for baking will also work.

 - Blend buttermilk, strawberries, and freeze-dried strawberries in blender until strawberries are mostly smooth.